 To determine how much milk you need to pump and leave for your baby while you are away from them, estimate how many times your baby nurses in 24 hours and divide that by the average amount of milk they drink in a day which varies between 24 - 30 ounces.
 You can use 25 ounces as an average.
 This will give you the amount per bottle.
 Plan on one bottle every 2-3 hours while away.

 Example: 25 ounces divided by 10 feeds per 24 hours = 2.5 ounces

 Example: 30 ounces divided by 10 feeds per 24 hours = 3 ounces

-- Most lactating people make more milk in the morning so it is a good time to pump
+Most people make more milk in the morning, making it an excellent time to pump

-Make sure all your pump parts are in well working order.
-Some of the parts will need to be replaced more frequently than other parts.
+Ensure all your pump parts are working properly.
+Some parts will need to be replaced more frequently than others.
 How often you replace them depends on how often you are pumping.
-The below guidelines are based on pumping 3 times a day or more to less than 3 times per day.
-The more often you pump the sooner the parts will wear out.
+The guidelines below are based on pumping 3 or more times a day and less than 3 times per day.
+The more often you pump, the sooner the parts will wear out.

 Flange/shield size can change over the course of nursing.
 A nipple ruler can be a helpful tool for finding your correct flange size.
-Many IBCLCs offer Flange Fitting Consults.
+Many IBCLCs (International Board Certified Lactation Consultants) offer Flange Fitting Consults.

 Storing Your Milk

 Always wash your hands and storage containers before pumping and storing your milk